barseghyanartur/django-fobi/docs/index.rst

 Main features and highlights
 ===============================================
 - User-friendly GUI to quickly build forms.
+- Large variety of form elements/fields.
 Most of the Django fields are supported.
-- Large variety of form elements/fields (HTML5 fields are supported).
+HTML5 fields are supported as well.
 - In addition to standard form elements, there are cosmetic (presentational) form elements (for adding a piece of text, image or a embed video) alongside standard form elements.
 - Data handling in plugins (form handlers).
 Save the data, mail it to some address or repost it to some other endpoint.
-- Developer-friendly API, which allows to build new form fields and handlers with minimal efforts.
+- Developer-friendly API, which allows to build new form fields and handlers without touching the core.
-- Supports custom user model.
+- Support for custom user model.
 - Theming.
 There 3 ready to use themes bundled: Bootstrap 3, Foundation 5
   and Simple (in style of Django admin).
-- Integration with FeinCMS (in a form of a FeinCMS Page widget).
+- Implemented integration with FeinCMS (in a form of a FeinCMS Page widget).
-- Reorder form elements using drag-n-drop.
+- Reordering of form elements using drag-n-drop.

 Roadmap
 ===============================================